melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 useEffect(didUpdate);
 ```

-In React, both `useEffect` and `useLayoutEffect` hooks synchronize synchronize components with external systems, but their timing differs. useEffect fires after the browser has painted the screen.
+In React, both `useEffect` and `useLayoutEffect` hooks synchronize components with external systems, but their timing differs. useEffect fires after the browser has painted the screen.
 It’s non-blocking, letting the UI render first, then running side effects.
 This is ideal for data fetching, subscriptions, logging, and anything that doesn’t need to affect the initial layout.

 useLayoutEffect fires in the same commit phase, right after React mutates the DOM but before the browser paints.
 It blocks painting until it finishes, making it suitable for reading layout (measurements) and synchronously applying DOM writes that must be reflected immediately, preventing visual flicker or layout shift.
 Overuse can hurt performance because it delays rendering.

 A practical rule: prefer useEffect by default; reach for useLayoutEffect only when you must measure or adjust layout synchronously to avoid visible jumps.

+> Once we have shown the user everything that they need to show, then we will call useEffect.
+UseLayoutEffect happens before we render the DOM, which means we could gum up the entire works.
+UseEffect happens after we've done it.
+If we're using something like useEffect for making API calls, it gets you into a pretty weird situation because you have to render the entire DOM.
+Then you call useEffect to go get your APIs so that you can go render the DOM again, right?
+And for a while, if you're like, I do that on my app, and now I feel bad.
+You didn't have a choice for a while.
+It was the effectively blessed way to do it.
+But now there are better ways.
+Now, you might consider doing something like Suspense.
+>
+> So useEffect will always be called after the rendering phase when we have an empty dependency array.
+Typically examples calling APIs after we've committed everything to the DOM.
+So if it is like that useEffect with no dependencies that you only want to run once at the beginning, it will have rendered the component and all the children and committed that all to DOM and then call you useEffect.
+The goal with that was like, let's get something on the page.
+Let's not show them nothing and not render.
+It was like a trade-off that no one felt great about, and there are now other ways to do this as well, like Suspense.
+And there's nothing wrong, like, I'm not saying tomorrow you need to go refactor your entire codebase but there are probably places where you can have some niceties and remove the fallback UI logic, because asynchronous stuff in a UI is the worst, right?
+Especially when you bring in TypeScript, and you don't really know if that's null or the actual value yet, and then you've got to pass that down and it could be null or the actual value everywhere.

 ### useMemo, useCallback